runwayproject/protocol/README.md

 - Group conversations
 - Channels

 All are MLS groups with different numbers of members.
 The message structure is designed to be opaque to the server, with all relevant information encoded in the MLS ciphertext.
 ### 4.2 Group Identity
 - MLS group IDs must be encrypted inside blobs when transmitted.
 The server should not be able to determine group membership or type from the group ID.

 ## 5. Transport Model
 ### 5.1 Encrypted Blob
 The sole unit of transport is the encrypted blob.
 It contains the reciever ID and the ciphertext.
 The server relays blobs to the intended recipient(s) without inspecting their contents.

+Recipient IDs are opaque, server-assigned routing identifiers that MAY rotate periodically.
+The protocol does not assume they are stable or user-meaningful

 The server must not be able to determine:
 - Sender identity (via sealed sender)